 The Authority offers a pension plan, as described in Note 8.
-The Authority records a net pension asset for the difference between the total pension liability calculated by the actuary and the pension plan's fiduciary net position.
-For the purpose of measuring the net pension asset, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the Gerald R. Ford International Airport Authority Municipal Employees' Retirement System of Michigan pension plan and additions to/deductions from the pension plan's fiduciary net position have been determined on the same basis as they are reported by the pension plan.
+The Authority records a net pension asset for the difference between the total pension liability calculated by the actuary and the Authority's share of the pension plan's fiduciary net position.
+For the purpose of measuring the net pension asset, deferred outflows of resources and deferred inflows of resources related to pensions, and pension expense, information about the fiduciary net position of the pension plan and additions to/deductions from the pension plan's fiduciary net position have been determined on the same basis as they are reported by the pension plan.
 For this purpose, benefit payments (including refunds of employee contributions) are recognized when due and payable in accordance with the benefit terms.
 Investments are reported at fair value.